Prakharsahu10/JavaScript_clock/README.md

-A real-time clock using Bootstrap.
+A real-time clock using JavaScript and Bootstrap.